google/earthengine-community/tutorials/beginners-cookbook/index.md

 var sumOfImages = imCollection.reduce(ee.Reducer.first());
 ```

-#### Example: Image and image collection operations
+#### Example: Image and image collection operations [[Open In Code Editor](https://code.earthengine.google.com/49fabcffcfc92963e51e5dc76d6f4c00)]

-Let's analyze images over a region of interest (the counties of Connecticut).
+Let's analyze images over a region of interest (the counties of Connecticut):

+As before, we start by loading in the feature and image collections of intersest.

 ```javascript
 // Set map center over the state of CT.